DishaGirase/it-services-revenue-leakage-detection/README.md

-# IT Services Revenue Leakage Detection System
+# IT Services Revenue Leakage Analysis System

 Detecting unbilled work and revenue loss in IT services using **PostgreSQL, Google Sheets, and Power BI**.